-Post-operative concern
+Post-operative concerns

 Please contact the Gloucestershire Hospitals switchboard on Tel: 0300 422 2222 and ask for the 'operator' when prompted.
-When the operator responds, please ask to be put through to the 'on-call senior house officer for Oral & Maxillofacial Surgery'.
+When the operator responds, please ask to be put through to the 'first on-call doctor for Oral & Maxillofacial Surgery'.